 |||F. Träger (ed.), Handbook of Lasers and Optics, Springer, Berlin (2007)|

-See also: gain media, laser crystals versus glasses, doped insulator lasers, rare-earth-doped gain media, transition-metal-doped gain media, rod lasers, slab lasers, thin-disk lasers, single-crystal fibers, The Photonics Spotlight 2007-02-09
+See also: gain media, laser crystals versus glasses, doped insulator lasers, optical crystals, rare-earth-doped gain media, transition-metal-doped gain media, rod lasers, slab lasers, thin-disk lasers, single-crystal fibers, The Photonics Spotlight 2007-02-09

 and other articles in the categories optical materials, laser devices and laser physics